gdrosos/bloat-study-artifact/README.md

 **NOTE #1** Ensure that you have at least 150GB of available disk space if you decide to run the methodology steps of the full dataset.

 **NOTE #2:**: Some numbers generated from the methodology section may differ slightly from those reported in the paper or our datasets.
-This variance is due to changes in source code or dependency relations of certain projects or dependencies since our analysis was conducted.
+This variance is due to changes in the source code or dependency relations of certain projects or dependencies since our analysis was conducted.

 ###  Project Selection and Dependency Resolution (Section 2.2)